mixmaxhq/erik/README.md

 # Erik

-Start running your client `Jasmine` tests headlessly with `PhantomJS` and `gulp` today.
+Start running your client `Jasmine` tests headlessly with [Headless Chrome](https://developers.google.com/web/updates/2017/04/headless-chrome) and `gulp` today.

 ### When should I use Erik?

 You should use Erik when you have a suite of client Jasmine tests that you currently run by opening a `SpecRunner.html` file but would prefer to run headlessly via a `gulp` task.

-Erik utilizes [Karma](https://github.com/karma-runner/karma) to run your Jasmine tests with PhantomJS.
+Erik utilizes [Karma](https://github.com/karma-runner/karma) to run your Jasmine tests with Headless Chrome.

-It abstracts away Karma's details and configuration so that you can begin running your tests with PhantomJS quickly and easily.
+It abstracts away Karma's details and configuration so that you can begin running your tests with Headless Chrome quickly and easily.

 Simply adapt the below example configuration for your use.